HubSpot/cms-js-building-block-examples/docs/reference.md

 ### Directory Structure Requirements

-A JS Module file can live at either of the following paths, using the directory or file name as the module name:
+JS Modules and JS Partials can live at either of the following paths, using the directory or file name as the module/partial name:

 `/components/modules/ExampleModule/index.js`